 PROCEDURE FOR RECALIBRATION OF TEST MEASURES

-- If it is impossible to get to one of these locations at the scheduled time, please call the Standards Laboratory at (919) 733-4411 to make an appointment.
+- Please call the Standards Laboratory at (919) 733-4411 to make a calibration appointment.
 We cannot provide same day service for unscheduled test measures at the lab.
 Whenever possible, unscheduled test measures will be tested the Friday following delivery for pick up the following Monday.

-- 5 gallon test measures must have been tested on or after October 1, 2012.
+- 5 gallon test measures must have been tested withing the last 12 months.
 Large provers for terminal meters must have been tested within the last 36 months.
 Dynamic small volume provers (SVPs) must have been tested within the last 12 months.

 - Only test measures that meet NIST Handbook 105-3 specifications will be accepted for calibration.
 No other test measures will be approved for use by petroleum device technicians.